 As promised, here is this week’s new chapter of THE OTHER HALF OF THE GRAVE, a limited-time free serial detailing Cat and Bones’s earliest encounters through Bones’s point of view.
 Once again, this is not an entire book, nor is it a new Cat and Bones novel.
 For more information and to read the previously-posted chapters, go HERE.
 Disclaimers aside, enjoy!

 Hours later, she regained consciousness and immediately threw up.
 The unshaded lamp between them meant she didn’t see his wince.
-Concussions were nasty indeed.
+Concussions were nasty things.
 Good thing he’d chained her in a standing position instead of flat on her back.
 Otherwise, her vomit might have gone back down her throat.

-Bones waited until she stopped heaving before he came into the circle of light.
+Bones waited until she stopped heaving before he came into the bright circle of light.
 “I thawt I thaw a putty tat.”
 A sarcastic Tweety Bird impression was the least she deserved after trying to kill him.
 “I did, I did thee a putty tat!”

 She had the nerve to look surprised.
 Then, disappointingly, she lied.
 “I don’t work for anyone.”